solnor/TTK4145T/Proj/README.md

 ## TTK4145T
-Backup reposittory for elevator project in Golang.
+Backup repository for elevator project in Golang.

-Made by Jesus
+Made by me